The Jews of Islam

 The Jews of Islam (1984) is a book written by Middle-East historian and scholar Bernard Lewis.
 The book provides a comprehensive overview of the history and the state of the Jews living in the Islamic world (as contrasted to the Jews of Christendom).
-The first chapter, Islam and Other Religions, however, is broader in scope, and explains how medieval Islamic society viewed the Other.
+The first chapter, "Islam and Other Religions", is broader in scope and explains how medieval Islamic society viewed the Other.